-The mantapas and pillars of rock cut temples and ratha temples bear own distinctive characteristics.
+The mandapas and pillars of rock-cut temples and ratha temples bear their distinctive characteristics.

-The rock cut temples of the Mamallapuram show the influence of Buddhist rock cut caves.
-In ratha temples also, some ratha follows the Buddhist Vihara model central square hall supported by pillared roof.
-Some rathas (Bhima, Sahadeva, Ganesh) follows Chaitya model with oblong shape bearing barrel roof and Chaitya gabel.
+The rock-cut temples of the Mamallapuram show the influence of Buddhist rock-cut caves.
+In ratha temples, some ratha follow the Buddhist Vihara model central square hall supported by a pillared roof.
+Some rates (Bhima, Sahadeva, Ganesh) follow the Chaitya model with an oblong shape bearing barrel roof and Chaitya Gabel.

-The ratha temples or seven pagoda which are carved out in granite rock is the finest example of Indian monolithic rock cut architecture.
+The Ratha temples or seven pagodas which are carved out in granite rock are the finest example of Indian monolithic rock-cut architecture.

-The Pallava age shows the transition period from rock cut to structural temples.
-The ratha temples are attempt to free itself from the influence of rock cut ‘Chaitya’ and ‘Vihara’ .
-The structural detailing of the ratha temples that imitates wooden timber support, pilaster beams which are unnecessary in stone.
+The Pallava age shows the transition period from rock-cut to structural temples.
+The Ratha temples attempt to free themselves from the influence of rock-cut ‘Chaitya’ and ‘Vihara’.
+The structural detailing of the Ratha temples imitates wooden timber support and pilaster beams which are unnecessary in stone.
 This shows that they are not able to free totally from earlier wooden structured temples.

 It is a symbolic window throughout which deities are believed to be looked out.
-It is found in the Chaitya arches that consists of deities below the crown of entablature.
+It is found in the Chaitya arches that consist of deities below the crown of the entablature.

-The square ground storey with open verandas in Dharmaraja rathas forms the initiation of pyramidal square of Dravidian tradition.
-Pallava temples in Kanchi are prototype of Vimana to be developed by the Cholas in the later period.
+The square ground story with open verandas in Dharmaraja Rathas forms the initiation of the pyramidal square of Dravidian tradition.
+Pallava temples in Kanchi are prototypes of Vimana to be developed by the Cholas in the later period.

 Base of Kalasa

-The base of pillars of some structural temples bears architectural motif of lion later depicted by Cholas and this symbol of lion became the royal insignia of Pallavas.
+The base of pillars of some structural temples bears the architectural motif of a lion later depicted by Cholas and this symbol of the lion became the royal insignia of Pallavas.

 Decoration and ornamentation

-The walls and pillars of cave temples and structural temples decoration with architectural designs are seen.
+The walls and pillars of cave temples and structural temples decorated with architectural designs are seen.

-The pillars can be studied and understood as part of three stages of development.
+The pillars can be studied and understood as part of the three stages of development.

-- First stage : This belongs to the pillars of rock cut mantapa with 7 feet height approximately.
+- First stage: This belongs to the pillars of rock-cut mandapa with 7 feet in height approximately.
 Here, brackets are seen towards the upper part of the pillar.
-Here, pillar has square shaft.
+Here, the pillar has a square shaft.

-- Second stage : Here, pillars were around 50 feet height with more ornate design.
+- Second stage: Here, pillars were around 50 feet in height with a more ornate design.
 It shows the combination of shaft and capital.
-The lion motiff is seen in the base of the shaft as well as in the capital.
+The lion motif is seen in the base of the shaft as well as in the capital.

 - Third stage: Here, pillars come under the mandapa of ratha temples.
-In this case, malasthana, a motiff with bend of pearl festoon is seen in the shaft.
-It rises up to the pillar separated by an indentive structure called kumbha or melon capital above which a padma flares up to the palagai or abacus.
+In this case, malasthana, a motif with the bend of a pearl festoon is seen in the shaft.
+It rises to the pillar separated by an indentive structure called kumbha or melon capital above which a padma flares up to the palagai or abacus.

-The architectural design of one ratha in mahaballipuram with square hall along with curvilinear, overhanging roof shows the influence of traditional bemgali hut.
-It suggest that the origin of Dravidian shikhara have had its origin from the bamboo hut.
+The architectural design of one ratha in Mahabalipuram with a square hall along with a curvilinear, overhanging roof shows the influence of the traditional Bengali hut.
+It suggests that the origin of Dravidian shikhara has had its origin from the bamboo hut.

 Beginning of gopura

-The architecture of gopura begins with the Pallava dynasty as the initiation is seen in shore temple of mahaballipuram.
+The architecture of Gopura begins with the Pallava dynasty as the initiation is seen in the shore temple of Mahabalipuram.

 Rock cut relief

-The greatest sculptural development of the age is cutting out the cleft in Mamallapuram between the two huge granite boulders as descend of Ganga with presence of gods, demi gods, kinnar etc. It is variously known as penance of arjuna, kiratarjunia etc.
+The greatest sculptural development of the age is cutting out the cleft in Mamallapuram between the two huge granite boulders as descend of Ganga with the presence of gods, demi-gods, kinnar, etc. It is variously known as penance of arjuna, kiratarjunia, etc.

 Influence of Amaravati school of art

-In the relief of the Mahaballipuram, the shape of gods in the form of clouds shows the influence of Amaravati art.
+In the relief of the Mahabalipuram, the shape of gods in the form of clouds shows the influence of Amaravati art.

 Evidence of earliest portrait

-In the Adivaraha cave , tow portraits of a Pallava king accompanied by his son and queens are believed to be earliest portrait sculpture after the Kushan images from Mathura.
+In the Adivaraha cave, two portraits of a Pallava king accompanied by his son and queens are believed to be the earliest portrait sculpture after the Kushan images from Mathura.

 Influence of Shaivism and Vaishnavishim

-In the varaha mantapa of Adivaraha cave , a panel showing varaha lifting the earth goddesses is seen.
-The brahma and shiva is also sculpted around the main varaha but in small size and disposition.
+In the Varaha mandapa of Adivaraha cave, a panel showing Varaha lifting the earth goddesses is seen.
+The Brahma and Shiva are also sculpted around the main Varaha but in small size and disposition.
 In the panel of a Mahaballipuram cave, Durga as Korravai is depicted.
-Durga as Mahismardini is also a theme of panel here.
+Durga as Mahismardini is also a theme of the panel here.

 The Descent of the Ganges /Arjuna’s Penance

 The huge sculpture of “The Descent of the Ganges” also known as Arjuna’s Penance was related to the system of water supply.
-There are clear traces of carefully designed system of water supply from Palar River to the ancient city.
-The large cliff, thirty yards long and twenty three ft high, represents naga and naginis which symbolize water, adoring both sides of deities along with animals.
+There are clear traces of a carefully designed system of water supply from the Palar River to the ancient city.
+The large cliff, thirty yards long and twenty-three feet high, represents naga and naginis which symbolize water, adoring both sides of deities along with animals.

-The animal sculpture, specially the relief of monkey below the descent of Ganga, is noticeable feature of Pallava art.
+The animal sculpture, especially the relief of the monkey below the descent of the Ganga, is a noticeable feature of Pallava art.

 Importance of Shore Temple, Mahabalipuram

-Shore Temple is a granite made temple at Mahabalipuram built during the rein of Narsimhavarman.
-This group of temples is a UNESCO World Heritage Site and is oldest structural temple (in contrast with rock cut temples) in India.
+Shore Temple is a granite-made temple at Mahabalipuram built during the reign of Narsimhavarman.
+This group of temples is a UNESCO World Heritage Site and is the oldest structural temple (in contrast with rock-cut temples) in India.

 It is a beautiful 5 storyed temple, which is a combined complex of 3 shrines; 2 dedicated to Shiva and one to Vishnu.
 The Shore Temple marks the culmination of the architectural efforts that began with the cave temples and monolithic rathas.
 7 Pagodas is a term associated with the Shore Temple of Mahabalipuram.
 It is said that 6 more temples were associated with it, all now submerged in water.
 The term ‘ratha’ corresponds to free standing temples.

-Pallava period is an age when architecture showed grandeur and beauty.
+The Pallava period was an age when architecture showed grandeur and beauty.
 The period is also known as the age of “poetry in stone”.
 The magnificent temple of Kailashnath, which is carved out in stone, bears the testimony of the period.
-The monolithic seven Pagodas or rathas named after Pandavas are architectural wonders, though sea-erosion has taken its toll.
+The monolithic seven Pagodas or rathas named after Pandavas are architectural wonders, though sea erosion has taken its toll.

 Possible questions for UPSC mains from this topic

-- What does the huge sculpture ‘Decent of Ganges’ signify with respect to the drainage system under Pallava rule?
+- What does the huge sculpture ‘Decent of Ganges’ signify concerning the drainage system under the Pallava rule?

-- There was mutual exchange of architectural styles between the Pallavas and Chalukyas.
+- There was a mutual exchange of architectural styles between the Pallavas and Chalukyas.
 Explain.

-- What does the term ‘ratha’ means in Hindu temple architecture?
+- What does the term ‘ratha’ mean in Hindu temple architecture?
 Trace the evolution of Hindu temple architecture.

-- The mystery of 7 pagodas is linked with Pallava rule.
+- The mystery of the 7 pagodas is linked with the Pallava rule.
 Explain.

-- Though Chola architecture represents a water mark in Dravidian architecture, the Pallavas were equally impressive.
-Critically analyse.
+- Though Chola architecture represents a watermark in Dravidian architecture, the Pallavas were equally impressive.
+Critically analyze.

 Sample question for UPSC prelims from this topic

-Qn: Which among the following statement is true regarding Pallava architecture?
+Qn: Which among the following statements is true regarding Pallava architecture?